Life Extension Update

 "Calcium supplements are relatively cheap to dispense, but the impact they have on your health and well being later in life is priceless," he concluded.

 Many studies have shown that calcium can reduce bone loss and suppress bone turnover.
 Calcium intake is a foundation of osteoporosis prevention (Kasper DL et al 2005).
 Calcium requires the presence of vitamin D for maximum absorption.
-Although calcium is readily available in dairy products and other dietary sources, many Americans are calcium deficient.
-There are a few possible explanations for calcium deficiencies:

 There are many forms of calcium on the market, including the common calcium carbonate, calcium gluconate, and calcium citrate.
 Of these, calcium citrate is the most easily absorbed and a good way to receive supplemental calcium.
 It may also turn out that not only is supplementation vital to preventing and treating osteoporosis but that the timing of the supplementation is important.
 For example, in a study of healthy volunteers, two doses of 500 mg calcium and 400 IU vitamin D taken six hours apart produced a more prolonged decrease in serum parathyroid hormone levels (low levels of which indicate adequate calcium levels) than a single dose with the same total amounts of calcium and vitamin D.

 If you have questions or comments concerning this issue or past issues of Life Extension Update, send them to firstname.lastname@example.org or call 954 202 7716.

 Sign up for Life Extension Update at http://mycart.lef.org/Memberships/NewsSubscription.aspx

 Help spread the good news about living longer and healthier.
 Forward this email to a friend!